ontola/rdflib.js/src/wip.md

 - We have a lot of names for a bunch of Statements.
 Graph, Document, Store, Forumula, Collection, Resource...
 Many of these terms have semantic
 - Aliases (e.g. `IndexedFormula.match`) introduce extra complexity, documentation and type duplication.
 I suggest deprecating them in a future version (1.1?) and adding deprecation warnings in the current version.
 - the `IndexedFormula` name is different from the `store` filename.
 I think it might be better to just call it `store` everywhere.
+- In `Fetcher`, `this.fireCallbacks` is called a few times, but it does not exist.
+Is this because of `callbackify`?